CONTENT EDITING 1: "THE DRUG PROBLEM"

 SHORT STORIES/BIOGRAPHY

-Senior wrote a collection of 24 short stories - Only the Landscape Changes - and I added 25 to produce a collection of short stories covering 110 years.
-Then I translated-adapted-edited Senior's stories, ordered things along a timeline, while giving each story an introductory/biographical paragraph, and called it a biography: The Tale(s) of Two Knaves.
-These short stories could easily be turned into 24 Short Stories by Andres Laszlo Sr. and 25 Short Stories by Andres Laszlo Jr.
+Senior wrote a collection of 24 short stories - Only the Landscape Changes - and I added 25 to create a comprehensive collection of short stories spanning 110 years.
+I subsequently translated, adapted, and edited Senior's stories, organised them along a timeline, while providing each story with an introductory or biographical paragraph, and titled it a biography: The Tale(s) of Two Knaves.
+These short stories could easily be transformed into 24 Short Stories by Andres Laszlo Sr. and 25 Short Stories by Andres Laszlo Jr.

 COMPLETE WORKS

-Senior wrote seven fictional texts in Spanish that are all available in Spanish (unedited), and in English (edited/adapted).
-Six out of seven are available in German, and four in French.
+Senior has written seven fictional texts in Spanish, all of which are available in unedited Spanish and edited/adapted English.
+Six of the seven texts are also available in German, and four are available in French.

 THE DRUG PROBLEM